DongzeHE/scpca-docs/docs/sce_file_contents.md

 # Single-cell gene expression file contents

-Single-cell or single-nuclei gene expression data (unfiltered, filtered, or processed) is provided for use with R as an RDS file containing a [`SingleCellExperiment` object](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html).
+Single-cell or single-nuclei gene expression data (unfiltered, filtered, or processed) is provided for use with R as an RDS file containing a [`SingleCellExperiment` object](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html) or with python as an HDF5 file containing an [`AnnData` object](https://anndata.readthedocs.io/en/latest/index.html).
-This object contains the expression data, cell and gene metrics, associated metadata, and, in the case of multimodal data like ADTs from CITE-seq experiments, data from additional cell-based assays.
+These objects contain the expression data, cell and gene metrics, associated metadata, and, in the case of multimodal data like ADTs from CITE-seq experiments, data from additional cell-based assays.

-We highly encourage you to familiarize yourself with the general object structure and functions available as part of the [`SingleCellExperiment` package](https://bioconductor.org/packages/3.13/bioc/html/SingleCellExperiment.html) from Bioconductor.
 Below we present some details about the specific contents of the objects we provide.

+## Components of a `SingleCellExperiment` object

+Before getting started, we highly encourage you to familiarize yourself with the general `SingleCellExperiment` object structure and functions available as part of the [`SingleCellExperiment` package](https://bioconductor.org/packages/3.13/bioc/html/SingleCellExperiment.html) from Bioconductor.

 To begin, you will need to load the `SingleCellExperiment` package and read the RDS file: